 First penile-vaginal intercourse at an early age -- often, though not always, defined by researchers as younger than 16 -- is less likely to be consensual, and less likely to involve contraception, than sexual initiation at later ages .
 It is also a risk factor for teen pregnancy .
 Having vaginal intercourse at an early age is associated with having a greater number of sexual partners and having concurrent partners .

 Multiple Sex Partners

 Sexually experienced youth age 14-19 are quite likely to report having had at least three lifetime sexual partners (when sex is defined broadly as including oral, anal, and vaginal sex); just under half of females (45%) and just over half of males (55%) have had three or more partners .
-Among high school students, 12% of males and 8% of girls report having four or more sexual partners in their lifetime (including 16% of male and 15% of female high school seniors) .
+Among high school students, 10% of males and 7% of girls report having four or more sexual partners in their lifetime (including 16% of male and 15% of female high school seniors) .

 Defective condoms are rare, but condoms do fail when users don't fully understand how to handle them correctly.
 Though more likely than adults to use condoms, adolescents are also more likely to experience condom failures .
 (See "Condoms and Contraceptives" above for additional statistics on sex without a condom.)
 Although it carries an especially high level of risk for HIV and STDs, anal sex among adolescents is often unprotected [13, 19] as is (lower risk) oral sex [13, 20].